Configuring Microsoft Entra ID for vCenter Server

 1. Select Home > App Registration > New Registration.

 2. Enter an appropriate name for the OpenID Connect application.
-For example: AzureAD-vCenter-app
+For example: AzureAD-vCenter-app.

-After creating the OpenID Connect application:
+After you create the OpenID Connect application:

 3. Click Add.